KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     // Create Sky
     {
-        // Sky is whole canvas so position is middle of it transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};
+        // The sky is the whole canvas, so the position is in the middle of the canvas transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};

-        // And the size is full canvas math::vec2f size{canvas_width, canvas_height};
+        // The size is the full canvas math::vec2f size{canvas_width, canvas_height};

         auto sky = geometry::blueprint_rectangle(registry, size, constants.background_color, pos);